mic-css/around-me/README.md

 This posed a good opportunity to get more full-stack javascript experience, particularly with the unfamiliar architectural design of processing a third-party API from the back-end.

-Due to limited time, the application was not test-driven or tested, and requires a refactoring.
+Due to limited time, the application was not test-driven or tested, and requires refactoring.

 ## Challenges